 Hi everyone!
-I recently received a text from my cousin Sue, who shall hereafter be known as “Constant Cousin Sue” inviting me to attend the annual Shaker Craft Fair.
+I recently received a text from my cousin Sue, who shall hereafter be known as “Constant Cousin Sue,” inviting me to attend the annual Shaker Craft Fair.
 Many of you will remember the post I wrote recently on the Shaker Heritage Society.
-The craft fair, usually the first week-end in September, is held there.
+The craft fair, usually the first week-end in September, is held at this wonderful historic.

 I loved every single one of their vintage graphics.
 Their presses and stamps are all vintage–picked up over the years.

 An original Tree of Life painting on display–so lovely in its vibrancy.
 I painted a primitive, acrylic version of this tree and offered it for sale in my Etsy shop.